 Food Provisioning

-This definition was defined by the Goalkeeper Group during Meeting #2 but is not finalized.
-See the Meeting #2 tab below for more details.
+This is a working definition, defined by the Goalkeeper Group during Meeting #2 and solidified during Meeting #3.
+See the Meeting #2 and Meeting #3 tabs below for more details.

 Typically, this goal assesses our ability to sustainably maximize wild-caught or farmed marine foods.